This extensive guide dives deep into the Audi A4, uncovering the gems and lemons across all generations.

 So, what year Audi A4 is most dependable?
 In the fifth generation, it’s the models from 2018 onwards that really excel.

-These models come equipped with a 2.0L turbocharged four-cylinder engine that hits the sweet spot between power and efficiency.
+These models come equipped with a 2.0L turbocharged four-cylinder engine that hits the ideal spot between power and efficiency.
 We’re talking an average fuel economy of around 27 mpg in the city and 37 mpg on the highway.
-Not too bad, right?
+Not too shabby, right?

-The A4 also boasts a seven-speed dual-clutch automatic transmission, delivering smooth and responsive shifting for a more engaging drive.
+The A4 also boasts a seven-speed dual-clutch automatic transmission, delivering seamless and responsive shifting for a more engaging drive.

-When it comes to safety and tech, these models are packed with Audi’s latest MMI infotainment system, offering intuitive controls and seamless connectivity.
-Advanced safety features like adaptive cruise control, lane-keeping assist, and a comprehensive suite of airbags contribute to high safety ratings.
+When it comes to safety and tech, these models are packed with Audi’s latest MMI infotainment system, offering user-friendly controls and seamless connectivity.
+Advanced safety features like adaptive cruise control, lane-keeping assist, and a comprehensive array of airbags contribute to high safety ratings.

 The Worst Years: 2017, 2020